mohams86/Vat-Calculator-Demo---cmostores.com/README.md

 •	Basic PHP knowledge <br>
 •	Low level HTML & CSS knowledge <br>
 •	Object-Oriented Programming <br>
+•	Please run composer update for the first time in order to download required dependencies related to Symfony

 ## Vat Calculator Overview

+If you access url like this http://localhost/vat_calculator_demo/public/vatcalculator then you will be able to see the Vat Calculator page.

+If you access url like this http://localhost/vat_calculator_demo/public/vatcalculationhistory then Vat Calculation History page will appear.

 ## 1. Vat Calculator page